Tokaido-Sanyou/Multiplayer-Tetris-Agent/README.md

 This project implements AIRL (Adversarial Inverse Reinforcement Learning) for multiplayer competitive Tetris training.
 Two AI agents learn to play Tetris competitively by imitating expert demonstrations and competing against each other.

+**🚀 NEW: Complete PyTorch Implementation** - All training modes consolidated into `pytorch_airl_complete.py` with no TensorFlow dependencies!

+**Key Features:**
+- ✅ **Multiple Training Modes**: Headless, visualized, and demo modes for different use cases
+- ✅ **TensorBoard Integration**: Comprehensive metrics logging for all training aspects
+- ✅ **Garbage Line Mechanics**: Competitive attacks with garbage lines between players
+- ✅ **Real-time Visualization**: Live game rendering with pygame for both environments

 ## 🏗️ Architecture

 ```